 Co-Chair of the Board

 Monika Griefahn was born in 1954 in Mülheim-Ruhr, Germany.
-She graduated in sociology in 1979.
-One year later, she co-founded Greenpeace Germany, of which she was first Executive Director and later Member of the International Board of Directors.
+She graduated in sociology in 1979 and later completed her doctorate degree.
+In 1980, she co-founded Greenpeace Germany, of which she was first Executive Director and later Member of the International Board of Directors.

 During her time at Greenpeace Monika was first responsible for campaigns against chemical pollution and for the protection of the North Sea, later for developing training programmes and establishing new offices in Europe, the former Soviet Union, and Latin America.